cvdlab/nn-segmentation-for-lar/readme/README.md

 	'-load','-l',		load the model already trained, as default no load happen. insert model name as: 'model_name' (string value expected)

-	'-trshlap','-lap',	set the treshold value to apply 'for the laplacian filter in patch extraction,\n default=0.53 (exected a value between 0 and 1)
+	'-trshlap','-lap',	set the threshold value to apply 'for the laplacian filter in patch extraction,\n default=0.53 (exected a value between 0 and 1)

-    '-trshprew','-prew',	set the treshold value to apply' ' for the prewitt filter in patch extraction,\n default=0.15 (exected a value between 0 and 1)
+    '-trshprew','-prew',	set the threshold value to apply' ' for the prewitt filter in patch extraction,\n default=0.15 (exected a value between 0 and 1)

 	'-save', '-s',	save the trained model in the specified path, as  default no save happen( the name and all it's specification happens automatically) (no value expected)